Magma-Hydrothermal Research at Virginia Tech

 Introduction

 Early research on seafloor hydrothermal systems addressed the role of hydrothermal circulation in causing conductive heat flow anomalies on the seafloor.
-More recent work has addressed: (1) the operation of high temperature systems at ocean ridge crests (black smokers), (2) heat transfer across the magma-hydrothermal boundary layer, (3) the role of thermoelastic stresses and mineral precipitation on the evolution of permeability, (4) the formation of event plumes, (5) the relationships between focused and diffuse venting, (6) the role of serpentinization reactions in driving hydrothermal circulation and affecting crustal deformation, (7) two-phase flow and phase separation, (8) hydrothermal processes in the Archean, (9) microbial-hydrothermal interactions, and (10) modeling of hydrothermal processes on Europa, Mars, and elsewhere in the solar system.
+More recent work has addressed: (1) the characterization of high temperature systems at ocean ridge crests (black smokers), (2) heat transfer across the magma-hydrothermal boundary layer, (3) the role of thermoelastic stresses and mineral precipitation on the evolution of permeability, (4) the formation of event plumes, (5) the relationships between focused and diffuse venting, (6) the role of serpentinization reactions in driving hydrothermal circulation and affecting crustal deformation, (7) two-phase flow and phase separation, (8) hydrothermal processes in the Archean, and (9) modeling of hydrothermal processes on Europa, Mars, and elsewhere in the solar system.

 Personnel

-Research Collaborators:
+Key Research Collaborators:

 Current Graduate Students:

-Recent Publications
+Recent Graduates:

 FISHES Source Code and Documentation

-FISHES (Fully Implicit Seafloor Hydrothermal Event Simulator) is a control volume code for studying two-phase flow and phase separation in a NaCl-H2O hydrothermal system.
-Equations of state for the system over the P-T range of 85-1000 bars and 0- 800°C are currently implemented and the P-T range will be expanded in the near future.
-Currently the code operates in 1 and 2-D spatial geometries, with intent to expand to 3-D capabilities.
-For further information contact Dr. Kayla Lewis (Kayla Lewis geofleur@sbcglobal.net).
-To download FISHES and the user’s guide you may use the link: http://geosci.uchicago.edu/~kaylal/ and click on “downloads”.
-The code and user’s guide will be updated periodically.
-Look for information under “News”.
+FISHES (Fully Implicit Seafloor Hydrothermal Event Simulator) is a control volume code for studying two-phase flow and phase separation in the NaCl-H2O hydrothermal system.
+Equations of state for the system over the P-T range of 85-1000 bars and 0- 800�C are currently implemented Currently the code operates in 1 and 2-D spatial geometries.
+For further information contact Dr. Kayla Lewis (Lewis, Kayla <klewis@monmouth.edu>).
+To download FISHES and the user's guide you may use the link: http://www.geophys.geos.vt.edu/rlowell/kaylal/ and click on downloads.
+The code and user's guide will be updated periodically.
+Look for information under News.

 To help educate scientists and students in the basics of modeling seafloor hydrothermal systems, we have constructed a simple interactive modeling website based on the single pass hydrothermal model depicted above.
 (This area is under construction)